DaCryptoRaccoon/Bit-Ops/README.md

 The animation simulates bitwise XOR operations using binary numbers and shows the intermediate results with a delay between steps.
 Overall, the code provides functionality to process binary strings, perform bitwise XOR operations, and display the intermediate results.
 If there are insufficient command-line arguments, it runs an animation to demonstrate bitwise XOR operations.

 Disclaimer: The code and visualizations in BitOps are for educational purposes only and may not be optimized for production use.
-For secure cryptographic implementations, use vetted libraries and consult security experts.
+For secure cryptographic implementations, use vetted libraries and consult security This section acknowledges the original creator, in3rsha, and emphasizes the collaborative spirit of open source development.
+BitOps respects the original project's contributions and intends to provide an educational platform for understanding SHA-256.